Mexico Travel Guide

 For countries that don’t need a visa, a Mexico Visitor’s Permit (FMM) will need to be filled out in place of a visa.

-This is a simple form: airlines pass these out aboard flights and should be filled out on the airplane before you land, or you can acquire one at all airports, as well as land border crossings and seaports of entry.
+This is a simple form: airlines pass these out aboard flights, and it should be filled out on the airplane before you land, or you can acquire one at all airports, land border crossings, and seaports of entry.

 Just remember to fill it out before lining up for passport control.